 How can Play Promote Intellectual Development and Mindfulness in Children?

 The school playground is a great space to play and develop important skills and an understanding of the world.
-Fostering mindfulness in your playground design and continuous provision of free play is a vital method to help children develop a healthy respect for others and improve their self-regulation.
+Fostering mindfulness with sensory playground design and continuous provision of free play is vital to help children develop a healthy respect for others and improve their self-regulation.

 What is Mindfulness?